Jackelele/ai-tools/README.md

 - [WriteSonic](https://writesonic.com/) - Writesonic is an AI-powered copywriting tool that generates high-quality marketing copy, product descriptions, ads, and blog posts for businesses, saving time and effort on content creation.
 [FREE/PAID]
 - [Taskade](https://www.taskade.com/) - Taskade is a real-time collaboration and productivity platform that helps teams to stay organized and get work done with features such as to-do lists, project management, and team communication tools.
 [FREE/PAID]
 - [SuperNormal](https://supernormal.com/) - Supernormal is a web and mobile design tool that uses AI to streamline and simplify the design process, enabling designers to create high-quality prototypes and user interfaces faster and more efficiently.
 [FREE/PAID]
+- [Caktus AI](https://www.caktus.ai/) - Caktus is the first ever educational artificial intelligence tool.
+It allows you to automate all of your school work so you can spend more time doing the things you love!
+[FREE]

 ## Video

 - [Synthesia](https://www.synthesia.io/) - Synthesia is an AI-powered video generation platform that uses machine learning to create realistic videos from text inputs.
 The platform enables businesses to scale their video content creation process and provides a cost-effective solution for producing personalized videos at scale.
 [PAID]
 - [Quinvio AI](https://www.quinv.io/ai) - Quinv is an AI-powered software platform that helps businesses automate their back-office operations, streamline processes, and improve decision-making through advanced analytics and data visualization.
 [FREE/PAID]
 - [RunwayML Gen2](https://research.runwayml.com/gen2) - RunwayML Gen2 is an AI-powered creative tool that enables artists and designers to create, train, and deploy machine learning models without requiring extensive coding knowledge.
 [FREE/PAID]
-- []() - D-ID is an AI-powered solution that helps businesses protect their customers' privacy by anonymizing facial images and videos using deep learning algorithms.
+- [D-ID](https://studio.d-id.com/) - D-ID is an AI-powered solution that helps businesses protect their customers' privacy by anonymizing facial images and videos using deep learning algorithms.
+[FREE/PAID]

 ## Audio